Po Wu Festival Countdown

 This tool is easy to operate and requires no manual input.
 Below is a simulated running example:

-• Example Input Data: This tool automatically retrieves the current date and time, requiring no input data from the user.
+• Example Input Data: This tool automatically obtains the current date and time, and does not require users to provide any input data.

-• Expected Output Result: The Po Wu Festival in Lunar 2024 corresponds to Gregorian calendar February 14, 2024.
+• Expected Output Result: The Po Wu Festival in the lunar year 2024 corresponds to February 14, 2024, Gregorian calendar.
 Therefore, the tool will display:

-Time remaining until Po Wu Festival: 25 Days 00 Hours 00 Minutes 00 Seconds (This result is hypothetical; the actual countdown will vary based on real-time seconds)
+Time until Po Wu Festival: 25 days 00 hours 00 minutes 00 seconds (This result is an assumption, the actual countdown will vary based on real-time seconds)

 • Specific Operation Demonstration: